Tropical curves with a singularity in a fixed point: The tropicalisation of the family of curves with a singularity in a fixed point

 Thus the dual tropical curve has the point $\bx_0=(0,0)$ as a vertex of multiplicity strictly larger than one (corresponding to a triangle with an interior point, and thus of area bigger $1/2$), or it has a $4$-valent vertex at $(0,0)$ (see Figure~\ref{fig:type(a)}).

 \item Assume we have $F_{s-4}'=\{a,b,d\}$ and $F_j'=\{c,e\}$.
-In the picture, we draw the three points of highest weight black and the two points $m_c$ and $m_e$ in gray.
-Notice that the gray points are of the same height, namely the highest height of all points which are not on the line through $m_a$, $m_b$ and $m_d$.
+In the picture, we draw the three points of highest weight black and the two points $m_c$ and $m_e$ in grey.
+Notice that the grey points are of the same height, namely the highest height of all points which are not on the line through $m_a$, $m_b$ and $m_d$.
 The points on this line can have higher heights however.

 Unfortunately, we cannot say much about the subdivision in this case.
 We can only be sure that the edge through $m_a$, $m_b$ and $m_d$ will be part of the subdivision.
 In the dual picture, this means we can see an edge of weight at least 2.
 Furthermore, this edge must pass through the point $\bx_0=(0,0)$.
 The latter can be seen again by solving for the coordinates $(x_1,y_1)$ and $(x_2,y_2)$ of the two vertices adjacent to this edge.
 Since the heights of the three points $m_a$, $m_b$ and $m_d$ are equal, it follows that the line of which the dual edge is a segment passes through $(0,0)$.
 Since the height of any point which belongs to an adjacent polygon of the edge through $m_a$, $m_b$ and $m_d$ is below the height of these, it follows that $x_1<0$ and $x_2>0$ (or vice versa) (see Figure~\ref{fig:type(b)}).